Readify/madskillz/README.md

 ## Thoughts about rating
 - Consider rating ourselves at the **defining characteristics** level so it's not too hard to maintain over time
 - The examples could be used as a frame of reference for the rating
+- If levelling up is on your mind, rate yourself for both your current role and your future role(s).
+A little crystal ball gazing will let you get started progressing toward your next goal, and help you set your long-term course.
 - Change the terms...
   - No brainer: _You're great at this!
 We don't even need to talk about it._
   - Maturing: _Here's some suggestions, take them or leave them - it's your call._